-Very few studies have analysed the effect of parental health shocks on human capital of children for countries that have not suffered from any epidemic.
-Issues related to estimation bias arising out of unobserved factors (like child health and cognitive ability, other income shocks experienced by the households) has not been adequately addressed in the literature.
-In addition to this, the impact of parental health shocks can be different across different age
+Very few studies have analysed the effect of parental health shocks on the human capital of children for countries that have not suffered from any epidemic.3 Issues related to estimation bias arising out of unobserved factors (like child health and cognitive ability, other income shocks experienced by the households) have not been adequately addressed in the literature.
+In addition to this, the impact of parental health shocks can be different across different age groups of children.
+For instance, we expect parental health shocks to terminate the schooling of older children since the opportunity costs are higher for these children compared to the younger ones.
+Using an empirical strategy that takes into account the above-mentioned issues, we investigate the impact of parental health shocks on enrolment into primary education for the younger cohort and the impact on transition from primary to secondary education for the older cohort.